Understanding Political Ecosystems

 The organizations that do emerge from these struggles tend to reflect the struggle itself.
 For example, the need for workers to unite in a given workplace in order to defend themselves against management could coalesce into a union.
 The need to win an elected office in a given ward could coalesce into a ward organization.
 The need to provide community members with things like food and household products could coalesce into a mutual aid group.
 These organizations have a close proximity to the goal.

 Other organizations are more distant from the goal.
 Struggles to win back or expand reproductive rights, to abolish the police, or overthrow capitalism require long term vision and patience.
-They also tend to become more ideological, starting from fighting to reproductive rights to feminism, fighting police violence to abolitionism, and resisting neoliberalism to socialism.
-So whereas a union will always have to resist the boss and a ward organization can expect regular elections, the struggle for abolitionism will ebb and flow as well as morph over time.
+They also tend to become more ideological, starting from fighting for reproductive rights to feminism, fighting police violence to abolitionism, and resisting neoliberalism to socialism.
+Whereas a union will always have to resist the boss and a ward organization can expect regular elections, the struggle for abolitionism will ebb and flow as well as morph over time.

 For example, Black Lives Matter protests erupted between 2012 and 2020.
 In those years, the duration and intensity of protests would vary, and most of the time they were dormant.
 You can imagine the explosion of protests after the murder of Trayvon Martin, followed by quiet, then the huge explosion in Ferguson, followed by quiet, then the 2020 Uprising, and back to quiet.
 But they would also evolve over time from focusing exclusively on holding the police accountable, to bail reform, to prison abolition, to abolitionism as a total restructuring of society.